CAWorks-ChrisA/MASONplus9TemplateProject/README.md

 1. Change the name of the package using the VSC Java Project Manager: open your project in it, right click on the package: Rename, and let the plugin refactor the code for you.

 1. Program your Agent Based Models.

+## Known Issues

+- Previously Visual Studio Code for MacOS didn't have good compatibility with this template, but the code was refreshed using Prof Jeff Schank's Project on Eclipse, so it should work.